 Corneal Collagen Cross-Linking with Riboflavin

-Corneal collagen cross-linking is an in-office eye procedure that may be performed by Dr. Goosey for patients whose cornea has been weakened by keratoconus, other corneal diseases, and in very rare cases, a complication of LASIK surgery.
-This technique uses UV light and a photosensitizer to strengthen chemical bonds within the eye’s cornea.
-The goal of the treatment is to slow down the progressive and irregular changes that begin to take place within the shape of the cornea; this is known as ectasia.
-These changes are typically marked by corneal thinning and increased anterior and/or posterior corneal curvature.
+<p>Corneal collagen cross-linking is an in-office eye procedure that may be performed by Dr. Goosey for patients whose corneas have been weakened by conditions such as keratoconus, other corneal diseases, or, in very rare cases, complications from LASIK surgery.
+This advanced treatment uses UV light and a photosensitizer to strengthen the cornea by creating stronger chemical bonds.
+The goal of the treatment is to slow down the progressive of irregular corneal changesi, commonly known as ectasia.
+These changes are typically marked by corneal thinning and an increase in the corneal curvature.</p>

 Read more information below on cross-linking.